zentrum-lexikographie/wordprofile/README.md

     # add pyenv hooks to ~/.bashrc
     pip install --user pipenv

+To install the full project and dev dependencies, run:

+    pipenv install --categories="packages api build prep dev-packages"

+If not all parts of the project are necessary, specify the relevant ones using the `categories` option.

 ## Erstellen eines Wortprofils
 Ausgeführte Aufgaben:
 1. Extraktion der Relationen